International Military Tribunal at Nuremberg

 Trial

-The first session of the International Military Tribunal was opened on October 18, 1945, in the Supreme Court Building in Berlin, which had become the seat of the Allied Control Council.
+The first session of the International Military Tribunal convened by the victorious Allied powers was opened in the Supreme Court Building in Berlin, which had become the seat of the Allied Control Council (October 18, 1945).
 Soviet judge, Iola T. Nikitschenko presided over the opening session.
-The prosecution presented indictments against 24 "major war criminals" and against 6 "criminal organizations": Hitler's Cabinet, the leadership corps of the Nazi party, the SS (party police) and SD (security police), the Gestapo, the SA and the General Staff and High Command of the Wehrmacht.
+The prosecution presented indictments against 24 "major war criminals" and against 6 "criminal organizations": Hitler's Cabinet, the leadership corps of the NAZI party, the SS (party police) and SD (security police), the Gestapo, the SA, and the General Staff and High Command of the Wehrmacht (OKW).
 The first trial of the NAZI leadership was held from November 20, 1945 to October 1, 1946.
-The International Military Tribunal (IMT) convened in the principal courtroom for criminal cases (room No. 600) in the Nuremberg Palace of Justice.
-It was the scene of many NAZI show trials.
+The International Military Tribunal (IMT) convened for thectrials in the principal courtroom for criminal cases (room No. 600) in the Nuremberg Palace of Justice.
+All \24 defendendants were tried together.
+The courtroom had been the scene of many NAZI show trials.

 Defendants

 Three of the most imprtant NAZI leaders committed suicide and thus could not be tried at Nuremberg.
 Adolf Hitler commited suiside in his bunker in Berlin.
 After Hitler killed himself, Propaganda Minister odef Goebels and his wife commited suicide.
 Tragically they also killed their children.
 Incomprehensively, SS Commander Heinrich Himmler appears to have thought he could survive the War.
 Aftr the British captured him, he seems to have second thoughts and bit down on a cynanide pill.
 The Allies did try 24 other NAZI leaders.
-The most important was Reichsmarschall Herman Göring.
+The most important was Reichsmarschall Herman G�ring.
 Others included both high ranking NAZIs and three military commanders.
-Most of the individuals, except for the miitary commanders, tried were virtually unknown outside of Germany.
+Most of the individuals, except for the military commanders, tried were virtually unknown outside of Germany.
 The public faces of NAZI-dom had been Hitler, Göring, Goebels, and Himmler.

 [Return to Main war crime trials page]